peterlamar/javascript-cheatsheet/appcues/readme.md

 # App-cues demo

-This demonstrates the static example for app cues.
-The example must be triggered by a webserver which is the typical approach when deploying to production.
+This demonstrates the static html example for app cues.
+The example must be loaded by a webserver which is the typical approach when deploying to production.
 Opening this locally with your web browser using the file:// protocol will not work.